saltstack/gdbdbg/README.md

 manhole.install()
 ```

-And inject it with relenv-inject:
+And inject it with gdbdbg-inject:

 ```
-/opts/saltstack/extras-3.10/bin/relenv-inject <pid> manhole.py
+gdbdbg <pid> manhole.py
 ```